Autoimmune Series: The Oral Health Impact of Sjogren’s Syndrome

 A dry mouth from Sjogren’s Syndrome will not subside, no matter how much water you drink.

-The primary effect of Sjogren’s on oral health is xerostomia (dry mouth) caused by damage to salivary glands.
-Saliva plays multiple roles of high importance in the oral cavity:
+The primary effect of Sjogren’s on oral health is xerostomia (dry mouth) resulting from damage to salivary glands.
+Saliva plays multiple crucial roles in the oral cavity:

 References